 Rebecca Bailey, Head of Education and Outreach for HES, said: “It’s fantastic to be collaborating with Nomad Exhibitions, National Galleries of Scotland, and Nanjing Museum once more to bring this exciting new exhibition to a Chinese audience.

 “The exhibition showcases spectacular romantic interpretations of Scotland’s changing landscape, from storm-lashed coastlines and majestic castles to jagged mountain peaks and haunting rural landscapes.
 These images of Scotland are still influential around the world today, and we’re interested to hear from visitors about their views of modern Scotland.”

-Patricia Allerston, Co-Director of 'Celebrating Scotland's Art', the National Galleries of Scotland's project to redevelop its spaces devoted to Scottish art at the Scottish National Gallery, said: "Chinese visitors are one of the National Galleries of Scotland's fastest growing audiences.
+'Celebrating Scotland's Art' is the National Galleries of Scotland's project to redevelop its spaces devoted to Scottish art at the Scottish National Gallery.
+Its Co-Director, Patricia Allerston, said "Chinese visitors are one of the National Galleries of Scotland's fastest growing audiences.
 We are delighted to have this opportunity to present 31 of our top historic Scottish paintings in Nanjing, alongside the collections of Historic Environment Scotland."

 The project has grown out of a long-standing relationship between HES, Nomad Exhibitions and Nanjing Museum, which has previously produced the award-winning A Tale of Two Cities exhibition.